haydenbr/vanilla-web-components/NOTES.md

 - writing with typescript?
 - perf test of framework component vs. web component
 - how would these components work in an app of components?
+- how to style components in shadow dom?